What Is Nitro Beer?

 Is this why Guinness uses nitrogen?
 Maybe, kind of, who knows.
 But I love Guinness.

-Nitrogen in Beer: Useless Facts to Know
+Nitrogen in Beer: Quick Facts

 Hey!
 Here’s some useless trivia about nitrogen in beer.

-Nitro beers need to have dedicated tap handles.
+• Nitro beers need to have dedicated tap handles.
 These taps have little plates that prevent the beer from pouring out too quickly, ensuring it doesn’t lose too much nitrogen during the pour.
 These handles and lines also use nitrogen to ensure that you get the maximum nitrogen experience.
-Radical!

-Also interesting is that, when brewers add nitrogen to brews, it replaces the oxygen in the tank.
+• When brewers add nitrogen to brews, it replaces the oxygen in the tank.
 This essentially removes the chances of contamination, ensuring a clean brew.

-Another useless fact: foam on nitrogen beers is technically thicker and lasts longer due to those nitrogen bubbles I mentioned earlier.
+• Foam on nitrogen beers is technically thicker and lasts longer due to those nitrogen bubbles I mentioned earlier.
 This means that nitro beers need to sit longer before the head settles.